New in February 2026

 To type an ellipsis:

-Write email address in lower-case.
+Write email addresses in lower case.

 em dash (—)